valory-xyz/autonolas-registries/scripts/multisig/README.md

 ### Script 1: change_service_multsig_owners_data.js

-The script `change_service_multsig_owners_data.js` has the following provides:
+The script `change_service_multsig_owners_data.js` has the following outputs:
-- the `safeTx` that allows the current owner to give up ownership of the multisig, add the new owners, and update the multisig threshold;
+- `safeTx` that allows the current owner to give up ownership of the multisig, add the new owners, and update the multisig threshold;
-- the `hash` of the safeTx  that has to be approved by the current service multisig owner;
+- `hash` of the `safeTx` that has to be approved by the current service multisig owner;
-- the `signatureByte` that mock the signature string;
+- `signatureByte` that mocks the signature string or provides the required one for the approved hash transaction;
-- the `Data` the multisend data  with the signature bytes that has to be executed by the multisig proxy
+- `safeExecData` the multisend data  with the signature bytes that has to be executed by the multisig proxy;
+- `packedData` the ServiceRegistry contract `deploy()` function bytes data.